Judge Judy

 Judge Judy had an impact on courtroom programming, reviving the genre as a whole.
 It was the highest Nielsen-rated court show for the entirety of its 25-year run in original episodes, also frequently ranking as highest-rated television broadcast in daytime television and syndication.
 Of the court shows with a single series run (without on-and-off production from cancellation turned series revivals/recasting), Judge Judy had the most seasons.
 The series also won three Emmy Awards; earned Sheindlin a Guinness World Records recognition for longest serving television arbitrator; and originated many courtroom programming trends, from use of eponymous show titles to cold open trailers.

-Two court spin-offs have been generated from Judge Judy: Judy Justice, starring Sheindlin as judge; and Tribunal Justice, featuring Byrd as bailiff.
+Two court spin-offs have generated from Judge Judy: Judy Justice (2021–2026), starring Sheindlin as judge; and Tribunal Justice (2023–present), featuring Byrd as bailiff.
 Like Judy Justice, Tribunal Justice is created by Sheindlin and streamed on Amazon Freevee.